sudesh7447/Bloc---Music-App-/README.md

-# music_app_work
+# Bloc Music App

-Creating a Music App UI as a part of work.
+ a Music App built using Bloc Pattern Flutter that can provide lyrics of tracks using third party api services